 - Everyone (Public) anyone may access the platform.
 This is useful for public communities where the audience is potentially unknown.

-- Members of this platform allows anyone who has been invited to the platform or belongs to a group with access to the platform to use the platform.
+- Members of this platform allows anyone who has been explicitly invited to access the platform.

 - Admins only means only users with admin privileges can access the platform.

-- Admins plus groups only users with admin privileges or those who belong to a allowed group can access the platform.
+- Admins plus groups only users with admin privileges or those who belong to an allowed group can access the platform.

 - Admins plus email addresses only users with admin privileges or those who have an email address with a specified domain(s) can access the platform.

-Note: For single sign-on (SSO) enabled platforms this option is not operative.
-In this situation an organization controls access to HunchBuzz through their internal directory.
+Note: For single sign-on (SSO) enabled platforms an organization controls access to HunchBuzz through their internal directory.
+They can also allow access to external users with Mixed-Mode Authentication.

 Controls whether anonymous voting is allowed.
 For instance, if the General Security setting is set to Everyone (Public) and Anonymous voting is set to Enabled then anyone can interact with the platform without being authenticated i.e it is public and open to all.
 In this example if Anonymous voting is set to Disabled then anyone can browse the platform but cannot interact through voting, commenting etc.